glouppe/info8010-deep-learning/lecture9.md

 ## The case of molecules

-Molecules are naturally represented as graphs, where nodes represent atoms and edges represent bonds.
+Molecules are naturally represented as graphs, where nodes are atoms and edges are bonds.

 Features can be associated with each node and edge, e.g. the atomic number, the number of bonds, etc.